osenco/mpesa/LARAVEL.md

 ```

 ### Instantiating The Class
-In your controller"s constructor, instantiate the Mpesa API class you want to use by passing configuration options like below:
+In your controller"s constructor, instantiate the M-PESA API class you want to use by passing configuration options like below:

 ```php
 C2B::init(